LoginRadius/engineering-portal/content/blog/git_with_visual_studio_code/index.md

 > **Note:** If you have already performed any step (like initialising the git repo) from VS Code you can just skip to the next step as Visual Studio Code keeps a track of your entire
 Git History.

-> **Extras:** If you are like me and prefer keyboard shortcuts over clicking around with your mouse, do check out Step 6 👀.
+> **Extras:** If you prefer keyboard shortcuts over clicking around with your mouse, do check out Step 6 👀.

 ### Step 1: Initialise a git repo